Is the US Heading Into Recession in 2026? What It Means for Your Money (May Update)

-The US is not technically in a recession — GDP is growing at ~2% and the Sahm Rule indicator sits at 0.20 (trigger: 0.50).
-But recession risk is real: RSM puts the 12-month probability at 30%, hiring has flatlined, and most households are feeling genuine financial pain.
+The US is not technically in a recession — GDP is growing at ~2%, unemployment held steady at 4.3% through April, and the Sahm Rule indicator sits just under the 0.50 trigger.
+But the risk is real: forecasters put the 12-month recession probability at 27–30%, the labour market has shifted into a “low-hire, low-fire” pattern, and renewed Iran tensions have pushed oil back above $100.
 Here’s the full picture.

 The word “recession” has been appearing everywhere in 2026 — in news headlines, in your social media feed, and probably in conversations with friends and family who are feeling the economic squeeze.

 So is the US actually heading into a recession?
 And more importantly, what does it mean for your job, your savings, and your financial decisions right now?
-This article is the pillar companion to our explainer on how US tariffs are hitting everyday prices in 2026 — both forces are driving the same economic anxiety.
+This article is the pillar companion to our explainer on how US tariffs are hitting everyday prices in 2026 — both forces are driving the same economic anxiety, and the May 7 court ruling on Section 122 tariffs has added a new layer of policy uncertainty.

 What Exactly Is a Recession?